 Gardening is great for body and mind

 Countless studies have been done on the physical and psychological benefits of gardening, with research findings always coming up roses.
-A meta-analysis of 22 different studies that was published in the journal Preventive Medicine Reports found that gardening can offer a wide range of health benefits, including reductions in depression, anxiety and body mass index, as well as increases in life satisfaction and overall quality of life.
+A meta-analysis of 22 different studies published in the journal Preventive Medicine Reports found that gardening can offer a wide range of health benefits.
+These include reductions in depression, anxiety and body mass index, as well as increases in life satisfaction and overall quality of life.

-Another study, published in the British Medical Journal, found that gardening can cut the risk of a heart attack or stroke and prolong life by as much as 30 percent among people aged 60 or over; while a study from Princeton University in the US found that gardening at home had a similar effect on emotional wellbeing as cycling, walking or dining out.
-Having a vegie garden also increases fruit and vegetable consumption, according to a study from the American Society for Horticultural Science, and Anglia Ruskin University researchers in the UK even found that gardening can help to improve a person’s body image.
+Another study, published in the British Medical Journal, found that gardening can cut the risk of a heart attack or stroke and prolong life by as much as 30 percent among people aged 60 or over.
+Researchers at Princeton University in the US found that gardening at home had a similar effect on emotional wellbeing as cycling, walking or dining out.
+Having a vegie garden also increases fruit and vegetable consumption, according to a study from the American Society for Horticultural Science.
+And Anglia Ruskin University researchers in the UK even found that gardening can help to improve a person’s body image.

 Grow your own vegies

-It’s such a rewarding feeling to watch a vegie garden flourish and grow under your care, and it’s even more rewarding to be able to harvest and eat the food that you and Mother Nature have produced.
+It’s such a rewarding feeling to watch a vegie garden flourish and grow under your care.
+It’s even more rewarding to be able to harvest and eat the food that you and Mother Nature have produced.
 Never had a vegie patch before?
-Katy Schreuder, Bunnings horticulturalist, has shared with us these handy tips to get you started.
+Bunnings horticulturalist Katy Schreuder shares these handy tips to get you started.

-• Think big: ideally, the larger the garden bed the better – this will allow you to plant lots of different varieties and build up your soil to be full of nutrients.
+6. Think big.
+Ideally, the larger the garden bed the better.
+This will allow you to plant lots of different varieties and build up your soil to be full of nutrients.

 What you need to set up a vegie garden

-• If you’re building a raised garden bed, untreated sleepers are ideal, or there are many raised garden beds available at Bunnings.
-You could also consider repurposing items you already have – old wheelbarrows, sinks and old bathtubs can all be used.
+5. If you’re building a raised garden bed, untreated sleepers are ideal.
+There are also many raised garden beds available at Bunnings.
+You can also consider repurposing items you already have.
+Old wheelbarrows, sinks and old bathtubs can all be used.
 Get creative!

 For more tips on getting your vegie garden ready ahead of spring, including tips on preparing your soil, click here.
 For more gardening information and a wide range of products (they offer home delivery) and DIY advice, head to the Bunnings gardening advice website.
 If you’re wanting to plant something a bit different, The Diggers Club offers a wide range of heirloom vegetable seeds and bulbs, as well as native flowers, trees and shrubs.